search catalogue

 Mewahang is an oral Tibeto-Burman language of the Kiranti subgroup (Upper-Arun) spoken by approximately 900 people in the Sankhuwasabha district of eastern Nepal.

-The Mewahang language has two dialects: Western Mewahang, Balali dialect spoken in the village of Bala and Eastern Mewahang, Yaphule dialect, spoken in the village of Yaphu.
-The Mewahang people are shifting to Nepali, a lingua franca, while their own language appears to be endangered.
-With some exception in some households in Yaphu, the children no longer speak the Mewahang language.
+The Mewahang language has two primary dialects: Western Mewahang, or the Balali dialect, spoken in Bala village, and Eastern Mewahang, or the Yaphule dialect, spoken in Yaphu village.
+The Mewahang people are increasingly shifting Nepali, the regional lingua franca, which is contributing to the endangerment of their native language.
+In Yaphu, some households still maintain the Mewahang language, though most children no longer speak it in their homes.

-Mewahang verbs, as Kiranti verbs in general, are characterised by a complex system of agreement where the verbs agree with both Agent (A) and Patient (P) arguments.
-However, the Mewahang verbal agreement is not always straightforward.
-Unlike Central Kiranti languages, such as Puma where dative marking is obligatory for animate P arguments and Goal (G) arguments, Mewahang uses consistently an absolutive case for all Patient (P), Theme (T), and Goal (G) arguments.
-Mewahang appears to be unusual among Kiranti languages in using only a single morpheme for negation, a suffix to express non-past and a prefix to express past tense.
-Many Kiranti languages possess double or triple negative marking (cf. Sharma 2014).
+Linguistically, Mewahang verbs, like those in other Kiranti languages, feature a complex agreement system where verbs align with both Agent (A) and Patient (P) arguments.
+Unlike Central Kiranti languages, which typically require dative marking for animate P and Goal (G) arguments, Mewahang uses an absolutive case for all Patient (P), Theme (T), and Goal (G) arguments.
+Unique among Kiranti languages, Mewahang utilizes a single morpheme for negation, employing a suffix for non-past tense and a prefix for past tense.
+This contrasts with many Kiranti languages, which often feature double or triple negation markings (Sharma 2014).

 Special characteristics

-This deposit includes data from both Bala and Yaphu village, along with the villages of Chirkhuwa, Yamdang, Mangtewa, Tamku, khandbari and Kathmandu.
-The dialect spoken in the village of Bala is quite similar in spoken in Chirkhuwa and Yamdanag, while the dialect spoken in Yaphu is quite similar spoken in Mangtewa and Tamku villages.
+This collection includes data from Bala and Yaphu villages, as well as from Chirkhuwa, Yamdang, Mangtewa, Tamku, Chhoyeng, Khandbari, and Kathmandu.
+The dialect spoken in Bala closely resembles that of Chirkhuwa and Yamdang, while the dialect in Yaphu closely aligns with those in Mangtewa, Chhoyeng, and Tamku.

 Collection contents

-• More than 300 hundred elicited sentences covering different Morphosyntactic constructions
+• Elicited Sentences: More than 300 elicited sentences covering various morphosyntactic constructions

 Collection history

-The data for this collection was collected during the individual postdoctoral research of Narayan Sharma, the Principal Investigator (PI) of the documentation project of the Mewahang language primarily spoken in Sankhuwasabha district at the eastern part of Nepal.
-The first set of data was collected during April 2018 primarily in Bala, Chirkhuwa and Yamdang of Silichong Rural Municipality-2 which are the core speaking areas of the Bala dialect of the Mewahnag language.
+The data for this collection was compiled during Narayan Sharma’s postdoctoral research as the Principal Investigator (PI) of the Mewahang language documentation project.
+Mewahang is predominantly spoken in the Sankhuwasabha district, the eastern part of Nepal.
+The initial dataset, focusing on the Balali dialect, was collected in April 2018 from Bala, Chirkhuwa, and Yamdang in Silichong Rural Municipality-2.

 Acknowledgement and citation